goiwai/hep-score/README.md

 ## HEPScore23 Benchmark

-HEPScore23 is a benchmark based on containerized HEP workloads that is replacing HEPSPEC06 as the standard HEPiX/WLCG benchmark.
-It is consists of the following workloads:
+HEPScore23 is a benchmark based on containerized HEP workloads, replacing HEPSPEC06 as the standard HEPiX/WLCG benchmark.
+It consists of the following workloads:
 [HEP Workloads project](
 https://gitlab.cern.ch/hep-benchmarks/hep-workloads):